DIY Vertical Shiplap (Cheap & Easy)

 Step 1.
 Prep the wall.

-The wall that you are installing the vertical shiplap on should be clean and flat.
+The wall on which you are installing the vertical shiplap should be clean and flat.
 If there are holes, patch them and fill them with spackle.

 You don’t necessarily need to worry about matching texture, but holes should be filled.